sanger-archive/lims-core/showoff/core-2012-06-11/core/01_slide.md

 	{:new_plate => session.id_for(new_plate}.to_json

-Would probably work, but splits the block in 2 different places.
-Probably one of the thing that's session has been to designed to make hard.
+### Would probably work, but splits the block in 2 different places.
+Probably one of thoses things session has been to designed to make hard.

-!SLIDE small
+!SLIDE smaller subsection transition=shuffle
+# Session / Post save block
-# Using a lambda
+## Using a lambda

 	@@@ ruby
 	store.with_session  do |s|